-The BB-8-droid is set to appear on the big screen with the latest installment in the Star Wars franchise.
+The BB-8-droid is an already beloved character in the Star Wars franchise.
 Now you can download, print off and build your very own little ball buddy.

 The BB-8 was an astromech droid who operated approximately thirty years after the Battle of Endor.
 The droid was at one point operating in the desert of the planet Jakku.
 It had a domed head, similar to that of R2 series astromech droids, with the bulk of its body made up of a ball that the droid rolled on.
 BB-8 was mostly white, with some silver and orange on its body, as well as a black eye-piece.
 The droid belonged to Resistance pilot Poe Dameron, and thus was able to fit into a T-70 X-wing fighter’s droid socket.

-+ 17/08/2017 – Toys upload date altered to send BB-8 to top of website in anticipation of new visitors from Emma F collab.
+17/08/2017 – Updated server location.
+Toys upload date altered to send BB-8 to top of website in anticipation of new visitors from Emma F collab.